-- (a) Approved training shall provide a level of competency at least equal to that provided by the minimum experience requirements for personnel not receiving such approved training. - (b) The approval of a training organisation shall be dependent upon the applicant demonstrating compliance with the requirements of Subpart N. - (c) Approved training for the issuance of a licence or rating for flight crew shall be conducted within an approved training organisation. - (d) Competency-based approved training for aircraft maintenance personnel shall be conducted within an approved training organisation.
+- (a) Approved training shall provide a level of competency at least equal to that provided by the minimum experience requirements for personnel not receiving such approved training. - (b) The approval of a training organisation shall be dependent upon the applicant demonstrating compliance with the requirements of Subpart N. - (c) [Until 25 November 2026, approved training for the issuance of a flight crew licence or rating shall be conducted within an approved training organisation. - (d) As of 26 November 2026, approved training for the issuance of a flight crew and remote flight crew licence or rating shall be conducted within an approved training organisation.] - (e) Competency-based approved training for aircraft maintenance personnel shall be conducted within an approved training organisation. - Note: [The approved training considered in subparagraphs (c) and (d) relates primarily to approved training for the issuance of a CAR LIC licence or rating.
+It is not intended to include approved training for the maintenance of competence or for an operational qualification after the initial issuance of a licence or rating, as may be required for flight crew or remote flight crew, such as the approved training under CAR OPS 1, OPS 3 or OPS 4.]